top of page

 For more information on a practice, click on the hyperlink.
 A new tab/window will open; you may have to refresh the page to see all of the details on that practice.

 The lifespan for most practices begins on Jan.
-1 of the calendar year following the calendar year of certification of completion.
+1 of the calendar year following the date of certification of completion.

 For information on the meaning of the different Practice Numbers, see Common Acronyms below.